Code-Institute-Submissions/smtilson-pp1-boardgames/README.md

    - Fix: I fixed this by adding some negative space and changing when the extra padding was applied.
 Now the padding is applied to all anchor elements, not just the ones with the active class.
 However, this still seems to happen with the mailing list page.

+- Bug: On some larger screens, clicking on the mailing list navbar link, or on another navbar link from the mailing list page causes a shift of the navbar.
+I could not remove this.
+It also appeared intermittently and so is not clear if it was an actual bug or an artifact of something in how dev tools was displaying things.
+It is a minor visual bug.

+   - Attempted fixes: I tried adding negative padding to various navbar elements to account for padding that I thought was causing the issue.

 - Bug: Headers on content pages were not regularly spaced.